ambesh333/Urban-App/README.md

 ## Description

 Urban-App is a mobile e-commerce application developed using React Native.
-This app is based on the website Urban Rust.
+This app is based on the website Urban <https://urban-rust.vercel.app/>.
 The backend is powered by Strapi and it uses Stripe for the payment system.
 It allows users to browse products, add them to the cart, and make purchases.

 ## Installation